-- Note 1: Students who have changed supervisors: the new supervisor will prepare and present a yearly Plan for Research Supervision.
-The period of research supervision in the Plan will depend on the time left until graduation. - Note 2: A Plan for Research Supervision will be prepared for students who extend their graduate program, and reinstated / readmitted students.
-The period of research supervision indicated in the Plan for Research Supervision will depend on the extension period for students who are extending their programs and on the period until graduation for reinstated/readmitted students.
+Note 1: Students who have changed supervisors: the new supervisor will prepare and present a yearly Plan for Research Supervision.

+Please provide your new supervisor with your research plan so they can do so.
+The period of research supervision in the Plan will depend on the time left until graduation.

+Note 2: A Plan for Research Supervision will be prepared for students who extend their graduate program, and reinstated / readmitted students.
+Please present your supervisor with an updated research plan so a research supervision plan can be prepared.
+The period of research supervision indicated in the Plan for Research Supervision will depend on the extension period for students who are extending their programs and on the period until graduation for reinstated / readmitted students.